Zhredder/PasswordStrengthChecker/README.md

 + The password search bar turns different colors reflecting the general strength of the password
 + A welcome page, giving information about the importance of a strong password, welcoming the user, and explaining the purpose behind the app.
 + The ability to click on any of the machines and learn about their history.
-- Make the website responsive
++ Make the website responsive
+- Improve password logic - implement zxcvbn and k - anonymity API